 The Cowichan Valley consists of many small and welcoming rural communities.
 Harrowsmith Country Life magazine has described our idyllic setting as the best spot for rural living in Canada.
 Art and music are tightly woven into the cultural fabric of the region, and residents’ pride in their community.

 Our district offers a variety of program choices, from preschool through to dual credit post-secondary.
-These include StrongStart centers, early learning programs, Aboriginal language and culture, French Immersion, self-paced secondary school, progressive integration of technology, comprehensive athletics and fine arts opportunities, and a variety of specialized trades programs.
+These include StrongStart BC Centres, early learning programs, Aboriginal language and culture, French Immersion, Land-Based Learning opportunities, self-paced secondary school, progressive integration of technology, comprehensive athletics and fine arts opportunities, and a variety of specialized trades programs.

 Draw for Employees

-Cowichan Valley offers a serene, easy-going lifestyle amid magnificent forests, mountains, lakes, rivers and ocean inlets.
+The Cowichan Valley offers a serene, easy-going lifestyle amid magnificent forests, mountains, lakes, rivers and ocean inlets.
 Our surroundings, community and dedication to learning and living support individual and team success.
-Come share our aspirations to create caring, responsible and accomplished learners.
+Come share our aspirations to create caring, responsible and accomplished learners!